 The SFCR is presented in pound sterling rounded to the nearest million which is consistent with the presentation in the IFRS financial statements.
-The quantitative reporting templates (QRTs) are presented in pound sterling rounded to the nearest thousand.
+The QRTs are presented in pound sterling rounded to the nearest thousand.
 Rounding differences of +/- one unit can occur.